thu-ml/MMTrustEval/README.md

 ![framework](docs/structure/framework.jpg)

+**MultiTrust** is a comprehensive benchmark designed to assess and enhance the trustworthiness of MLLMs across five key dimensions: truthfulness, safety, robustness, fairness, and privacy.
+It integrates a rigorous evaluation strategy involving 32 diverse tasks and self-curated datasets to expose new trustworthiness challenges.

+---

 ## 🚀 News
 * **`2024.06.07`** 🌟 We released [MultiTrust](https://multi-trust.github.io/), the first comprehensive and unified benchmark on the trustworthiness of MLLMs!